-Where a fund invests in more than one asset type (e.g. shares and fixed interest) several market indices are used.
-The market index return is therefore a combination or composite return and is calculated using the weighted average of the market indices.
+The Premium Property & Infrastructure fund invests in more than one asset type and therefore several market indices are used.
+The market index return for the Premium Property & Infrastructure Fund is a combination or composite return and is calculated using the weighted average of the market indices.
 In other words, if a fund's strategy is to invest in four different asset classes equally, the fund's market index return will be 25% of the return of each market index.
 The SIPO outlines which market indices are used for each fund.